We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 Prerequisites: Open to all students.
 Writing 1 Immersion must be completed before taking Writing 2 Immersion, etc.

 Specialty Immersions are courses in a particular topic often with special guest instructors.
 The Specialty Immersions run concurrently with our regular Improv and Writing Immersions.
 These are available as half-day or full-day sessions depending on the course.
-A full schedule of Specialty Immersions is available during our Summer sessions.
+A full schedule of Specialty Immersions is available during our Summer sessions and will be added here as they become available.

 Prerequisites: Each Specialty Immersion will have its own prerequisites or acceptance can be given by permission of the program head.
 Previous training will be considered toward the prerequisites.
 Contact Immersion Coordinator Julia DiFerdinando at email@example.com or call the Training Center at 312-664-3959 to obtain permission.